shakshipatel/aws-infra-assessment-Shakshi_Patel/02-ec2-static-site/README.md

-## 📘 Overview & Approach
+## **Brief Explanation**

-A Free Tier **EC2 instance** running Ubuntu was deployed in the **public subnet** so it receives a public IP and can host a public-facing website.
+I launched a Free Tier Ubuntu EC2 instance in the public subnet to host a static resume website.
+Nginx was installed and configured through the terminal, and the default index page was replaced with my resume HTML file.
+The instance security group allows HTTP traffic from anywhere and SSH access only from my IP address for security.
+Hardening steps included OS updates, disabling password SSH logins, and exposing only required ports.
+The website is accessible publicly over port 80.

-I installed **Nginx** using a simple user-data script and replaced the default index page with a static HTML resume.
+---

-To ensure security, I allowed only HTTP (port 80) from anywhere and restricted SSH (port 22) to my personal IP.
-Password authentication was disabled, and only key-based authentication is allowed.
+## **Required Screenshots**

-This setup follows AWS recommendations for lightweight static content hosting.
+Placed in folder: `02-ec2-static-site/`